maxbertinetti/maxbertinetti/README.md

 - 🔭 I’m currently working on Salesforce Commerce Cloud plattform at Visiondirect.

-- 📖 I'm currently learning Haskell
+- 📖 I'm currently going deep on Elixir language and ecosystem

 - 📫 How to reach me: [Twitter](https://twitter.com/maxbertinetti), [LinkedIN](https://www.linkedin.com/in/massimiliano-bertinetti/)